 Intelligence, courage, dedication and an ability to think creatively.
 I doubt they would share exact political beliefs but it's really about the courage to act on these beliefs in the cultural sphere that they are in, which is making music, it's not literature or politics, that's how they express themselves.
 In most cases we're not talking about people wanting to start the revolution – although some people did – but the desire to simply create a better or more human space in which we can live.

-Pop Grenade: From Public Enemy to Pussy Riot – Dispatches from Musical Frontlines by Matthew Collin is published on May 29 by Zero Books
+Pop Grenade: From Public Enemy to Pussy Riot – Dispatches from Musical Frontlines by Matthew Collin is out now from Zero Books

 More stuff like this: